ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 <chart-example title='Node Click Event' name='node-click-event' type='generated'></chart-example>

+### Example: Toggling node's selected state

+This example shows how the `nodeClick` event listener can be used to toggle each node's selected state.
+Notice how we also provide a marker formatter to make selected nodes stand out.

+<chart-example title='Node Click Event' name='node-click-select' type='generated'></chart-example>

 ### nodeClick Event

 Fired when this series' node is clicked.
 Depending on the type of series, a node can mean a bar or a pie slice, or a marker, such as a line or an area series marker.